pascalvanderheiden/azd-ais-lza/README.md

 Deploy Azure Integration Services Landing Zone accelerator with Azure Developer CLI to create a secure and scalable environment for your integration services.
 The accelerator includes best practices for security, network isolation, monitoring, and more.
 This repository can be used as a template for deploying a landing zone for integration patterns on Azure.
 Depending on your preference, you can choose to deploy the following services: Azure Front Door, Azure Service Bus, Application Service Environment v3 (will be added in the future) and Azure API Management Developer Portal.

+When you have your Azure Integration Landing Zone in place, you can start developing & deploying integration patterns.
+[Here](https://github.com/pascalvanderheiden/azd-ais-async) is example of an asynchronous pattern you can deploy to this Landing Zone, leveraging GitHub Copilot to help understand how this patterns works.

 ## Key features

 - **Infrastructure-as-code**: Bicep templates for provisioning and deploying the resources.